All Products

 Return value

-• If the json parameter is left empty or invalid, NULL is returned.
+• If the json parameter is empty or is in an invalid json format, NULL is returned.

 • If the json parameter is valid and path exists, the related string is returned.

-• You can configure the flagodps.sql.udf.getjsonobj.new parameter for a session to specify how the function returns a value.
+• You can configure the odps.sql.udf.getjsonobj.new parameter for a session to specify how the function returns a value:

-• Duplicate keys are allowed in a JSON object.
-If duplicate keys exist, the data can be parsed, and the first value is returned.
+• Duplicate keys are allowed in a JSON object and can be successfully parsed.

-• If you run the set odps.sql.udf.getjsonobj.new=false; command, the function complies with the following rules when it returns a value:
+• If you run the SET odps.sql.udf.getjsonobj.new=false; command, the function returns values by escaping JSON reserved characters.
+The function complies with the following rules when it returns a value:

 Note

-If the Hive-compatible data type edition is enabled, the function of the latest version is used.
+If the Hive-compatible data type edition is enabled, the GET_JSON_OBJECT function returns values by preserving the original strings.

 • JSON reserved characters such as line feeds (\n) and quotation marks (") are displayed as '\n' and '\"'.